 In order to get compensation for your mental and emotional pain and suffering, however, you will need to be able to provide evidence of your losses, which means that you should take detailed notes about how your injuries are affecting you and see a mental health professional to discuss your situation.
 In addition, as insurance companies often fight tooth and nail against compensating victims for unseen injuries like anxiety, depression, or PTSD, you’ll want to retain an experienced attorney as soon as you can to represent you.

-Call Polito & Associates Today to Schedule a Free Consultation With a New London Personal Injury Attorney
+Call Polito & Harrington Today to Schedule a Free Consultation With a New London Personal Injury Attorney

 If you have been in a severe car accident, you deserve compensation for all of your injuries—including the ones that others can’t see.
 At Polito & Harrington, our personal injury attorneys in New London know how to take on insurance companies and get our clients the compensation they deserve.
 To schedule a free case evaluation with one of our lawyers, contact us online or call our office today at (860) 447-3300.